UVVM/UVVM_3_BETA/doc/source/utility_library.rst

 | **Intended use**:
 | In UVVM mostly use the scope to describe components, e.g. VVCs.
 It can also be smaller structures, but it has to have its own
   sequencer.
 A good way to set up the hierarchy is to let every scope register themselves with the default parent scope, and then in addition make every parent register each of its children.
-This is because the child scope doesn’t have to have the same parent scope in all testbenches/testharnesses, i.e. the child doesn’t know its parent.
+This is because the child scope doesn't have to have the same parent scope in all testbenches/test-harnesses, i.e. the child doesn't know its parent.

 * In the child, call add_to_alert_hierarchy(<child scope>).
 This will add the scope of the child to the hierarchy with the default
   (base) parent.